 inlineCssoption to inline critical CSS if it works for your site.

-- If you are code-splitting on a component level within any routes, be careful
+- If you are using code splitting on a component level within any routes, be

-to not pre-render a loading state to your users.
+careful not to pre-render a loading state to your users.
 The

 react-snapREADME covers this in more detail.

 Except as otherwise noted, the content of this page is licensed under the Creative Commons Attribution 4.0 License, and code samples are licensed under the Apache 2.0 License.
 For details, see the Google Developers Site Policies.
 Java is a registered trademark of Oracle and/or its affiliates.